djhemath/hemath.dev/content/blog/stop-waiting-for-motivations-build-systems-instead.md

 Heavy Metal in the morning??
 Hey don't judge me :-|

 Now?
 Even on lazy days, I just go.
-It’s not a debate, it’s a pattern.
+It's not a debate, it's a pattern.

 So the main idea is that, you build a system that works for you.
 A system is just an algorithm that reduces friction, triggers you to get started and have a series of steps outlined.